-

 |

-base for intruder operations when enemy activity
+advanced base for intruder operations when enemy

-was low; codes ZJ-
+activity was low; codes ZJ-

 |